the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 You used the native fetch API that is supported by most browsers to perform an asynchronous request to an API.
 The *create-react-app* configuration makes sure that it is supported in every browser.
 There are third party node packages that you can use to substitute the native fetch API: [superagent](https://github.com/visionmedia/superagent) and [axios](https://github.com/mzabriskie/axios).

 Back to your application: The list of hits should be visible now.
-But the "Dismiss" button is broken.
-It will get fixed in the next chapter.
+However, there are two regression bugs in the application now.
+First, the "Dismiss" button is broken.
+It doesn't know about the complex result object and still operates on the plain list from the local state when dismissing an item.
+Second, when the list is displayed but you try to search for something else, the list gets filtered on the client-side even though the initial search was made by searching for stories on the server-side.
+The perfect behvaior would be to fetch another result object from the API when using the Search component.
+Both regression bugs will be fixed in the following chapters.

 ### Exercises: